 Copyright is everywhere

-Most information resources used (and produced) in the secondary education sector are protected by copyright.
+Most information resources used (and produced) in the primary and secondary education sectors are protected by copyright.
 Text books, journal articles, course packs, anthologies, software, lecture notes, theses, digital files, website material, images, diagrams, music, audio and video clips, broadcasts and podcasts - all are subject to the system of copyright protection.
 The ability to copy from, use and re-use this material is essential to the furtherance of secondary educational purposes.

 Copyright is fundamental to education